[There be troubled waters ahead, mateys. Off-color humor.]

 Now at this juncture in the story, I must admit to making three critical errors in judgment.
 The first mistake being a tactical miscue of the gravest consequence:

+To my surprise, I felt genuine compassion for the animal.
 I kneeled and brushed the hair on the little dog’s head, gently tugging at an ear.
-When the ear came off in my hand — the EAR! — I stood and shouted at the pathetic creature, “Jesus God!
+When the ear came off in my hand — the EAR! — I stood and shouted at the pathetic creature: “Jesus God!
 What happened to you?”

-Staring into the blackness, my head craned forward, my eyes straining to see, I watched the terrifying mass of an impossibly large dog emerge from the shadow, muscles rippling beneath the taut skin, the corpse of a cat hanging in a downward crescent from its mouth.
+Staring into the blackness, my head craned forward, my eyes straining to see in the rain, I watched the terrifying mass of an impossibly large dog emerge from the shadow, muscles rippling beneath the taut skin, the corpse of a cat hanging in a downward crescent from its mouth.

-Stumbling back in disbelief, I regarded the monstrosity with horror.
-The animal could not possibly exist.
-As black as the inside of a grave, it was like a dark defector from the mist-shrouded moors of Grimpen Mire, and it didn’t belong — not in this neighborhood at least.
+As black as the inside of a grave, the animal could not possibly exist.
+It was like a dark defector from the mist-shrouded moors of Grimpen Mire, and it didn’t belong — not in this neighborhood at least.

-I shouted at the animal.
+I shouted at the preposterous creature.
 “Go on…Get out of here.
-Get lost!” but my words had little effect.
+Fuck off!” but my words had little effect.

-I fumbled in my pocket for the pepper spray, clutched it in my hand, only to let it slip through my fingers and drop into the water still gushing through the gutter below.
+I fumbled in my pocket for the pepper spray, clutched it in my hand, only to let it slip through my grasp and fall into the water still gushing through the gutter below.

 “No!”
 I cried, dropping to one knee and plunging my hands into the watery torrent, fingers groping through the muddy flow but not finding the canister.